The Estate has a number of

 currently found on the Estate.

 protect and proliferate the bio diversity on the

 Shoot are numerous and some are listed below.

-use of over wintering cover strips the wild
+the use of over wintering cover strips the wild

-have a good source of food during the winter months.
+bird population have a good source of food during

 created in the middle of the woodland for pheasant

 In June 2006 'Andover